Vishnusimha/Vishnusimha/README.md

 - Automated the generation of air quality reports in the Raspberry Pi, providing insights into the frequency of ventilation requirements.
 - Conducted a comparative analysis by incorporating a DHT11 sensor to enhance system performance and accuracy.

+### Academic Project - Data Analysis and Machine Learning Project
+Developed and fine-tuned a predictive model for human activity recognition using sensor data, involving comprehensive data analysis, meticulous model selection, and precise hyper-parameter tuning.
+The result was a well-documented and easily reproducible solution.
+Furthermore, enhanced the existing codebase by introducing a validation set and conducting user-specific training experiments, enabling a thorough assessment of the model's performance, including various metrics, a detailed confusion matrix, and an in-depth analysis of the ROC curve.
+Moreover acquired a good knowledge of supervised and unsupervised learning.

 ## Education

 - **MSc in Electronic and Computer Technology (IoT)** - Dublin City University